LeToNode/Play2.0-CN-doc/detailledTopics/assets/AssetsCoffeeScript.md

 ## Options

-CoffeeScript compilation can be configured in your project's Build.scala.
-The only option currently supported is the *bare* mode.
+CoffeeScript compilation can be configured in your project’s `Build.scala` file.
+The only option currently supported is *bare* mode.

 ```
 coffeeScriptOptions := Seq("bare")
 ```

-By default, the Javascript code is generated inside a top-level function safety wrapper, preventing from polluting the global scope.
+By default, the JavaScript code is generated inside a top-level function safety wrapper, preventing it from polluting the global scope.
 The `bare` option removes this function wrapper.